node-oauth/node-oauth2-server/docs/model/spec.rst

  Model Specification
 =====================

-Each model function supports *promises*, *Node-style callbacks*, *ES6 generators* and *async*/*await* (using Babel_).
+Each model function supports *promises*, *ES6 generators* and *async*/*await* (using Babel_).
 Note that promise support implies support for returning plain values where asynchronism is not required.

 .. _Babel: https://babeljs.io